Category Archives: German Royals

 Anna’s husband Leopold IV, the last Prince of Lippe died, aged 78, on December 30, 1949, in Detmold, North Rhine-Westphalia, Germany.
 He was buried with his first wife Bertha at the Christ Church in Detmold (link in German).
 Leopold’s second wife Anna survived him by thirty-one years, dying on February 8, 1980, in Detmold at the age of 94, and was also buried at Christ Church.

-Anna and Leopold’s son Armin was head of the House of Lippe from 1949 until his death in 2015.
+Anna and Leopold’s son Armin was head of the House of Lippe from 1949 until he died in 2015.
 Armin’s only child Stephan, Prince of Lippe (born 1959) succeeded him as head of the House of Lippe.
 Stephan married Countess Maria of Solms-Laubach and they had three sons and two daughters.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.